 Founded in ‘06, GTG brings together performers, critics, students, academics and the general public with the opportunity to explore and perform Shaw’s work, and to create new work based on the values that Shaw championed.
 Through performances, symposiums, educational programs, new play commissions, and outreach, GTG encourages all people to rejoice in the possibilities of the future.

 Gingold Theatrical Group is named after actress and Shaw enthusiast Hermione Gingold, a long-time friend of GTG Founding Artistic Director, David Staller.
 (Pictured above.)

 We fulfill this mission with our monthly series, PROJECT SHAW.
 These lively script-in-hand performances attract the country’s top-level actors who play to consistently sold-out houses.
 GTG is the first group ever to present all of Shaw’s 65 plays in performance.
-Starting in 2014, GTG will begin presenting works by some of the playwrights who inspired Shaw to write plays: Ibsen, Wilde and Chekhov.
-PROJECT SHAW is presented at New York’s legendary Upper West Side mecca for the arts, Symphony Space.
+GTG will also continue presenting works by some of the playwrights who inspired Shaw to write plays: Ibsen, Wilde and Chekhov.
+PROJECT SHAW is presented at New York’s legendary Upper West Side Mecca for the arts, Symphony Space.
 Click HERE for PROJECT SHAW.

 SHAW NEW YORK